Backup a database using AWS Lambda container

 Build the docker image.
 Note that you must be in the project root directory:

-Hopefully, AWS provides a Runtime Interface Emulator (RIE), as his name indicates, will emulate the Lambda execution context.
-Let’s install it in the home directory:
+AWS provides a Runtime Interface Emulator (RIE) that emulates the Lambda execution context.
+Let’s install it in our computer home directory:

 mkdir -p ~/aws